aahartley/8190/README.md

 ## WIP
 Improve the grid data structure and have the ability to choose openVDB convert level sets to geometry
+## Sample image of hummanoid with obj models
 ![test0](https://github.com/aahartley/8190/assets/50050814/63f44668-a09d-4e32-9f89-abd53c4c902d)